hellerve/ptolemy/README.md

 in that I can say that, no, homeopathic treatment is not generally cheaper than traditional western medicine.

+* [Caesarean sections and for-profit status of hospitals: systematic review and meta-analysis](http://bmjopen.bmj.com/content/bmjopen/7/2/e013670.full.pdf) by **Olir Hoxha et al.** (2017)

+Somewhat unsettling research, but unsurprising—I am a cynic, after all.
+It's also not necessarily bad a priori that more C sections are performed, I guess, but it hints at an underlying profit-driven environment in profit-driven hospitals (duh).
+This holds true regardless of patient history, apparently, which, if generalizable (which I hope is not the case) would be highly appalling.

 ### Books

 * *Abhandlung über den Ursprung der Sprache* by **Johann Gottfried Herder** (1772)